Items

 ·

-to be conditioned?
+for this work to be conditioned?

 ·

-Concerns were raised
+Concerns

 ·

-regarding access through Middleton’s Field for construction
+concerns regarding access through Middleton’s Field for

-traffic, and this issue had been addressed within the
+construction traffic, and this issue had been addressed within the

 officer’s report and conditioned accordingly.